-Sanchez emigrated to the U.S. when she was seven years old, is a DACA recipient and college graduate.
+Sanchez came to the U.S. when she was seven years old, is a DACA recipient and college graduate.
 Today she works as an advocate at the Community Safety Network to give back to a community that has supported her.
-But while she has not personally experienced racism in Jackson Hole, she knows it exists and wants to support Latinx people, black people, “and anyone else experiencing racism.”
+But while she has not personally experienced racism in Jackson Hole, she knows it exists and wants to support Latinx people, Black people, “and anyone else experiencing racism.”

 The protest precipitated dialogue about the lived experiences of people of color in Jackson Hole, a place many caucasian folks have deemed “a white town,” but with a population of Latinx people that community advocates say is around 30 percent.
 (U.S. Census estimates say 15 percent.)

 Meanwhile, African Americans living in Jackson comprise a significantly smaller portion of the citizenry, at least according to government numbers.
-U.S. Census estimates say black people make up less than 1 percent of the county’s population.
+U.S. Census estimates say Black people make up less than 1 percent of the county’s population.

 Emilé Newman, an African American, held a sign that read, “Ignorance allied with power is the most ferocious enemy of justice.”
 She attended the protest “to speak for those who can no longer speak for themselves.”

 She says she has a complex relationship with her town that has recently come into sharper focus.
 While Black and brown Americans are reeling, she said it is difficult to feel disconnected from people of color, to miss out on that solidarity she would feel in a place with a larger Black community.“But this is where I am, and this is where I can speak up and have a voice.
 I have mixed feelings about it,” she said.

 Newman urged white people to acknowledge how long people of color “have been carrying this torch,” fighting for racial justice.